wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 #Conclusions and Observations#

-**What are the level and effects of Noise at the Traffic survey Test Site**
+**What are the level and effects of Noise at the Traffic survey Test Site?**

 The level and effect of continuous traffic noise is obvious to any person adjacent to it.